Degenerative Disc (cont.)

 What is the outlook (prognosis) of degenerative disc disease, radiculopathy, and sciatica?

 The outlook of degenerative disc disease, radiculopathy, and sciatica depends on the severity of the condition, its precise cause, and the interventions used to treat the patient.
 When patients respond to conservative treatments, the result can be complete healing.
-Surgical repairs can require rehabilitation physical therapy.
+Surgical repairs can require postoperative rehabilitation, including physical therapy.

 Can degenerative disc disease, radiculopathy, and sciatica be prevented?